oddhill/Odd-Boxen/README.md

 ## Known issues

-* Apache might not be able to load PHP after updating to Yosemite.
-In order to fix this, you should reinstall PHP by running `brew uninstall php53 && boxen`.
+* Please check the [issue queue](https://github.com/oddhill/oddboxen/issues) for known issues.
-* Please [file an issue](https://github.com/oddhill/oddboxen/issues/new) if you experience any other problems.
+* If you experience any problems please [file an issue](https://github.com/oddhill/oddboxen/issues/new).
 Make sure to read the [Troubleshooting](#troubleshooting) section first though, as this may solve your problems.